U.S. flag

 Description

-Signed into law on October 12, 1984, the Act established the Office of Justice Programs (OJP) and BJA within the U.S. Department of Justice.
+Signed into law on October 12, 1984, the Justice Assistance Act of 1984 established the Office of Justice Programs (OJP) and the Bureau of Justice Assistance (BJA) within the U.S. Department of Justice.
 BJA was created with the mission of supporting local, state, and tribal efforts to reduce crime, create safer communities, and reform our Nation’s criminal justice system.
-In line with these three priorities, BJA will make awards in the following categories:

 Excellence in the Field of Criminal Justice Awards